RobTillaart/LC7822/README.md

 The LC782X series are typical used in audio applications as every switch is implemented twice a.k.a. stereo.
-However other applications that uses 2 synchronized channels are very well possible.
+However other applications that uses two synchronized channels are very well possible.

 The library allows to set the switches individually or set all switches in one call.
 Furthermore the library caches the current state of the switches.
 This allows to read back the state of the switches either as a bit mask or read them individually (from cache).

-The library has derived classes for the LC7821 and LC7823 as these are pretty similar in how to control them.
+The library has a base class LC782X and three derived classes for the LC7821, LC7822 and LC7823 as these are controlled in a similar way.
 The difference is the address used, and the internal setup of the switches.
 Check the datasheet for the details.